AleksandraPrzybylska/BoVW-Project/README.md

 ## General info
 This project is an image classification based on Bag of Visual Words.

+How it works?
+1. Extract local features from image using SIFT detector and descriptor.
+2. Make clustering using algorithm MiniBatchKMeans with number of clusters equal 800.
+3. Compare these features with visual words and create histograms for each image for the train and test dataset.
+4. Predict the class of test images by comparing each histogram  of train images.

 ## Technologies
 Project is created with: